Aries (album)

 Aries is the ninth studio album by Mexican recording artist Luis Miguel.
 It was released by WEA Latina on 22 June 1993.
 After attaining commercial success in 1991 with his previous album, Romance, Luis Miguel decided to return to a style similar to his earlier work, featuring pop ballads and dance numbers with R&B influences.
-The record was produced by Luis Miguel, who was assisted by Kiko Cibrian, Rudy Pérez, David Foster, and Juan Luis Guerra.
+The record was produced by Miguel, who was assisted by Kiko Cibrian, Rudy Pérez, David Foster, and Juan Luis Guerra.

 Three singles were released to promote the album.
 The first two singles, "Ayer" and "Hasta Que Me Olvides," topped the US Billboard Hot Latin Songs chart and the third, "Suave," peaked at number nine.
 Two other songs were released as promotional singles, "Hasta el Fin" and "Tú y Yo"; both peaked at number four on the Hot Latin Songs chart.
 To further promote the record, Luis Miguel launched the 1993 Aries Tour to some Latin American countries and the United States.

 Aries peaked at number one on the US Billboard Latin Pop Albums, where it stayed for 19 weeks.
-Internationally, the album was certified triple platinum in Mexico, where it sold over one million copies.
+Internationally, the album was certified quadruple platinum in Mexico, where it sold over one million copies.
 It was also certified diamond in Argentina.
 Aries sold over three million copies worldwide.
 Upon its release, the album received mixed reviews from music critics; they were divided on the dance tunes and ballads, although Luis Miguel's vocals and the album's arrangements garnered positive reactions.
-Luis Miguel received several accolades, including the Grammy Award for Best Latin Pop Album.
+Luis Miguel received several accolades, including Best Latin Pop Album at the 36th Grammy Awards, Luis Miguel's second win.